bsobocki/Project_DataBase/README.md

 # Project_DataBase
 Project from DataBase Course from the Institute of Computer Science.

-##   Program designed to manage a political party
+##   Program Designed To Manage a Political Party

 The program was created for the political party in need of a system of managing it, to keep a register of government and self-government activities that it supports or protects against.
 The party is managed by the Team of Leaders who are its members.